adrian-griffin/PlexSetupDoc/README.md

 # Plex Setup - ReadMe
 > You must have either received an invite link via email or accepted the invite from Plex's UI via Settings > Manage Library Access > Requests in order to get access to the server.
 Otherwise you will have an empty Plex dashboard!

 > Ask for an invite or just use the discord bot.
-For steps on how to accept the invite, follow this link:

 ## Setting up an account